7 Ways for Employers to Prepare for Health Insurance Open Enrollment

 4. Are unnecessary dependents costing you money?

-As you’re thinking about fall enrollment, consider how long it has been since your organization verified dependents.
+As you’re thinking about enrollment, consider how long it has been since your organization verified dependents.
 A Dependent Verification Review (DVR), or “data cleanse,” may be vital so unnecessary dependents, like ex-spouses, are not on your plan—potentially costing you thousands of dollars.

 Typically, DVRs find a child who is no longer in the house or a recently divorced employee who hasn’t adjusted their family coverage.